 Maltese Commuting Costs

-Malta is a small island with a reasonably priced and extensive transportation system that covers almost all of the country.
-As a result, many ex-pats find that they are able to live without a car.
-This will save you thousands every year on insurance, MOT, and general running costs and contributes to the low cost of living in Malta.
+Malta is a small island with a reasonably priced – and extensive – transportation system that covers almost all of its grounds.
+As a result, many expats find that they are able to live there without owning a car.
+This saves them thousands every year on insurance, MOT, and general running costs, and contributes to the overall low cost of living in Malta as well.

-While the cost of living in Malta is generally lower than in other countries one area that is more expensive is the purchase of prescriptions and over the counter medicines.
+While the cost of living in Malta is generally lower than in other countries, one specific aspect of living that is priced at a higher rate than it should be is the purchase of prescriptions and over the counter medicines.
 This is because the majority of items have to be imported.